rfox12/quasar-typescript-starter/README.md

 - `"noEmit": true` is needed to address [this problem](https://github.com/quasarframework/app-extension-typescript/issues/36).
 It will work also by adding `"outDir": "./dist"` and excluding `dist` folder.
 Explanations can be found via links inside the issue.
 - `"experimentalDecorators": true` is needed only if using `vue-class-component` component syntax.
-- `"resolveJsonModule": true` is needed only if importing JSON files into TS ones.
+- `"resolveJsonModule": true` is needed only if importing JSON files into TS code.
 - `"esModuleInterop": true` is needed to better manage non-TS libraries.
 - `"types": [ "quasar" ]` is needed because "the actual import of the Quasar components is done in generated code that for some reason the VS Code is not picking up on consistently (it may be b/c that code is generated as JS not TS)" (cit Kerry on Discord, [reference](https://github.com/quasarframework/app-extension-typescript/pull/39)).